signupsoftware/TEMP-Docs-BC/docs/user-manual/3-business-functionality/11-vendor-setup.md

 |**Misc.
 Purchase Codes**| 	Specifies the default purchase code when using the Misc code mapping.
 Click on the three dots to open the Purchase Code Setup List.
 |**Automatic Quantity Assignment**| 	Specifies if quantity should be converted to 1 if imported quantity is 0.
 |**Ignore Master Data Synchronization**| It is possible to disregard Master Data Synchronization on a vendor level.
 Simply enable the checkbox ''Ignore Master Data Synchronization'' on the chosen Vendor in its Vendor Setup Card to ensure that its master data will not be sent to ExFlow Data Capture.
-|**Item No. Matching Priority**	|Determine the order in which the system attempts to match imported invoices against items and order lines. <br/><br/> Read more about this under section [***Item No. Matching Priority***](hhttps://docs.exflow.cloud/business-central/docs/user-manual/approval-workflow/purchase-order-matching-process#item-no-matching-priority)
+|**Item No. Matching Priority**	|Determine the order in which the system attempts to match imported invoices against items and order lines.
+Current options are: ''From ExFlow Setup'', ''No Matching'' and ''From Vendor Setup''. <br/><br/> Read more about this under section [***Item No. Matching Priority***](https://docs.exflow.cloud/business-central/docs/user-manual/approval-workflow/purchase-order-matching-process#item-no-matching-priority)

 <br/>